renaissance-publishing/renaissance/chapters/02-system-rules.md

 ## Modifiers

 -   Being assisted: +10 per character assisting, maximum +30.
-Assisting characters must have 10 Ranks in a useful skill (but it doesn\\'t have to be the _same_ skill).
+Assisting characters must have 10 Ranks in a useful skill (but it doesn't have to be the _same_ skill).
 The GM may rule that certain tests cannot be _assisted_.
 (Attack Tests cannot be assisted, but see the Soldier class.)